 All about JXR files

-Its roots date back to 1999, when Microsoft Research developed the Progressive Transform Codec (PTC) as an alternative to JPEG 2000.
+Its roots actually date back to 1999: Microsoft Research developed the Progressive Transform Codec (PTC) as an alternative to JPEG 2000.
 The compression performance was similar, but the computational effort was significantly lower.
-JPEG XR was ultimately developed based on this.
+JPEG XR was ultimately developed on this basis.

 Technical features of JPEG XR

-JPEG XR supports both lossless and lossy compression, achieving approximately twice the efficiency of classic JPEG.
+JPEG XR supports both lossless and lossy compression, achieving roughly double the efficiency of classic JPEG.
 JXR also supports HDR images, alpha channels (for transparency), various colour spaces (RGB, CMYK, greyscale) and embedded metadata.
 The data is stored in a TIFF-like container.

 Typical file extensions are .jxr, .hdp and .WDP.
 Windows has supported the format since Vista.

 Despite its technical advantages, JPEG XR never really caught on.
-Outside of Windows, support was lacking.
+Support was lacking outside of Windows.
 Later, WEBP (introduced by Google in 2010) and AVIF virtually completely replaced the format.
 For maximum compatibility, conversion to JPEG or PNG is recommended.

 Convert, open and edit JXR files